Elsa Zylberstein: Early life

 Zylberstein was born Elsa Florence Zylbersztejn in Paris to an Ashkenazi Jewish Polish father, Albert Zylbersztejn (born 1938), and a French Catholic mother, Liliane Chenard (born 1940).
-Her father is a physicist and her mother was a beautician for Dior.
+Her father was a physicist and her mother was a beautician for Dior.
 She has a brother, Benjamin (born c.
 1970).
 Zylberstein felt both Jewish and Christian; now she is "attracted to Buddhist rites".
 She has practised classical dance since her childhood.
 After a Baccalauréat A3, she began university and studied English, but she was strongly attracted to artistic pursuits.
 She studied acting under Francis Huster at the Cours Florent on the advice of Charlotte Rampling, whom Elsa Zylberstein's father met by chance on a plane, and also works with a professor at the Actors Studio.

 Career

 In 1991, Elsa Zylberstein appeared in Van Gogh, a film directed by Maurice Pialat.
 In 1992, she won the Michel Simon Prize and the first of her three nominations for the César Award for Most Promising Actress.
 In 1993, she played a student in Beau fixe, and won the Prix Romy Schneider.

 She inspired young directors such as Pascale Bailly, Diane Bertrand and especially Martine Dugowson, who offered her the lead role alongside Romane Bohringer in Mina Tannenbaum (1994).
 She then appeared in Farinelli, Mr N., and Jefferson in Paris.
 She played Suzanne Valadon in Lautrec, and then Jeanne Hébuterne in Modigliani.
 Zylberstein played a Yiddish-language singer who falls in love with a gay clarinetist in Man Is a Woman, which also starred Antoine de Caunes.
 She also appeared in the films Time Regained, Love Torn in a Dream, and That Day, all three of which were directed by Raúl Ruiz.

 In 2006 she played Mathilde, an Orthodox Jewish woman faced with marriage problems, in Little Jerusalem.
 She also appeared in J'invente rien, based on a novel by Christine Angot.
 In 2008, she was in two films which were each presented at the Berlin Festival: I've Loved You So Long, with Kristin Scott Thomas, and La Fabrique des sentiments.

 In 2009, she won the César Award for Best Supporting Actress for her role in I've Loved You So Long.
 The film was directed by Philippe Claudel and also starred Kristin Scott Thomas.

 She has been a member of several festival juries, including the 1999 American Film Festival in Deauville, the 2010 British Film Festival in Dinard, the Beaune International Detective Film Festival (in both 2009 and 2015) and the prestigious Cannes Film Festival in 2021.

 In 2020, she won the Best Acting Award for Tout nous sourit at the Alpe d'Huez Comedy Festival.